epickooldude/Horde-Hero/README.md

 Download the game by clicking Code then Download ZIP

 Extract the game then click the extracted folder, click the folder after, then click main.py and the game will run

+Press A to move left, D to move right, W to jump, Press and hold Spacebar to attack